 The Vinyl Factory is proud to present a very special limited edition gatefold double white vinyl version of Róisín Murphy's keenly anticipated new EP, 'Mi Senti’.
-This edition will also be released as a digital download via iTunes.
+‘Mi Senti’ is a collection of six Italian songs – including five covers of classic pop hits from Italian singers and songwriters, and one original song by Murphy.
+This edition is also released as a digital download via iTunes.

 * Limited edition of only 1000 numbered copies worldwide

 * First 500 copies hand signed by Róisín Murphy

 * Bespoke artwork four panels & two inner sleeves

 * Original photography by Jenny Van Sommers

 * Set design by Rachel Thomas Studio

 Róisín Murphy will release the first of two remix packages of tracks from her new ‘Mi Senti’ EP on June 25.
 The bundle will be available on four track 12” from The Vinyl Factory, as well as digital download, and features mixes by Pyschemagik, Sheffield legends The All Seeing I, Horse Meat Disco’s Severino & Nico De Ceglia, and Leo Mas & Fabrice.